wuifdesign/laravel-multiauth/readme.md

 **Laravel**: 5.0, 5.1

-This Package extends the default Auth library to allow to login with different accounts.
+This Package extends the default Auth library to allow logging in with accounts from different database tables or even different databases.
-For example if you want to have a backend and a frontend with a different user.
+For example if you want to save your backend and a frontend users in a different table to keep them separated.

 **Works with the default Laravel 5 AuthController and PasswordController!**

 ## Installation ##

+The easiest way is to run the following command:

+    composer require wuifdesign/laravel-multiauth

-Firstly you want to include this package in your `composer.json` file,
+Otherwise you can include the package in your `composer.json` file,

     "require": {
         "wuifdesign/laravel-multiauth": "0.3.*"